cowboysmall-tools/cowboysmall-dotfiles/misc/zed/README.md

 ## Problem Extensions

-This package do not play nicely with zed extensions:
+These extensions do not play nicely with other extensions:

 ```